bustad/bustad.github.io/_posts/2021-07-03-the-nicest-colormap.markdown

 ```
 <img class="img-fluid" src="/img/posts/ice.png" alt="Screenshot">

-Returning to the colors used in the spectral frequency display of Adobe Audition,
+Returning to the colors used in the spectral frequency display of Adobe Audition, I wanted to evaluate this colormap in the same tool as above.
+So I made a sine wave at 1125 Hz so that it would align nicely with one of the center frequencies of the FFT.
+I then applied an exponential decay from 0 dBFS to -150 dBFS to capture the full range of the colormap.

 ```
 python -m viscm edit